 Improved public financial management and a more competitive agricultural economy in the PTs

 Objective 2: Palestinian refugees in the PTs and across the region are able to access quality basic services

 The provision of basic services and the capacity to respond to humanitarian situations are what people expect from their governing authorities.
-We will support UNRWA to provide education and health services to Palestinians in the PTs, Syria, Lebanon and Jordan and to improve living conditions in refugee camps.
-We will provide targeted and responsive humanitarian assistance as conflict arises through trusted partners such as UNRWA, UNICEF and Australian NGOs.
-We will support Australian and Palestinian NGOs and civil society organisations through AMENCA 3, the Direct Aid Program (DAP) and the Australian NGO Cooperation Program (ANCP) to provide local solutions to local problems.
+We support UNRWA to provide education and health services to Palestinian refugees in the PTs (West Bank and Gaza), Syria, Lebanon and Jordan and to improve living conditions in refugee camps.
+We provide targeted and responsive humanitarian assistance as conflict arises through trusted partners such as UNRWA, UNICEF and Australian NGOs.
+We support Australian and Palestinian NGOs and civil society organisations through AMENCA 3, the Direct Aid Program (DAP) and the Australian NGO Cooperation Program (ANCP) to provide local solutions to local problems.

 Palestinian refugees in the PTs and across the region are able to access quality basic services

 - Australian funding to UNRWA contributed to universal primary education for more than half a million Palestinian refugee children (half of which were girls) in 2015-2016, and over 9.1 million primary health care visits consultations at UNRWA health care facilities, social safety net assistance to 290,896 people and micro loans to over 38,000 people in 2015.